juliogomez/devops/README.md

 See *myhero-spark* image being built and a container instantiate based on it.
 Let it run there.

-**Open a new terminal** (seventh one) and now you can ask your *myhero-spark* container to invite your WebEx Teams user to vote.
+**Open a new terminal** (seventh one) and now you can ask your *myhero-spark* container to invite your Webex user to vote.
 Run:

 ```shell
 curl http://<ngrok_url>/hello/<your_WebEx_Teams_email>
 ```

-You will automatically get a new message in your WebEx Teams application, asking if you would like to vote.
+You will automatically get a new message in your Webex application, asking if you would like to vote.
 Any answer you provide will make the bot respond with the set of commands accepted by the bot.
 You can see the available options with "/options", vote with "/vote" and the name of a superhero, and see the results with "/results".

 As long as this is just another interface available to your users, it relies on the same *myhero-app* and *myhero-data* containers as before.
 So you will still see the votes you put in the system via the web interface.
-And any vote you put in via WebEx Teams, will also be reflected in the web interface results.
+And any vote you put in via Webex will also be reflected in the web interface results.

 __Congratulations, you just implemented another microservice to provide an additional interface for your users to vote!__

-Please click [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/juliogomez/devops/master/demos/myhero_UIs.html) to see a demo of our _myhero_ application, being accessed from two different User Interfaces: Web and Webex Teams.
+Please click [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/juliogomez/devops/master/demos/myhero_UIs.html) to see a demo of our _myhero_ application, being accessed from two different User Interfaces: Web and Webex.

 ## How to publish your images